-1. Briefly narrate your state's crisis system.
-For all regions/areas of your state, include a description of access to the crisis call centers, availability of mobile crisis and behavioral health first responder services, utilization of crisis receiving and stabilization centers.

-Nebraska has one crisis call center for 988 which is located at Father Flanagan's Boys' Home (referred to as Boys Town) in Omaha, Nebraska.
+- 1. Briefly narrate your state's crisis system.
+For all regions/areas of your state, include a description of access to the crisis call centers, availability of mobile crisis and behavioral health first responder services, utilization of crisis receiving and stabilization centers. - Nebraska has one crisis call center for 988 which is located at Father Flanagan's Boys' Home (referred to as Boys Town) in Omaha, Nebraska.
 This call center serves the entire state of Nebraska.
-DBH contracts for Mobile Crisis Teams who are subsequently contracted through Regional Behavioral Health Authorities (RBHA).
+DBH contracts with the RBHAs that manage contracts with Mobile Crisis Teams to provide service coverage across all counties for the respective RBHA.
 Mobile Crisis Teams are activated through 988 Nebraska or if someone calls the provider or a RBHA directly.
 Mobile Crisis Services are available in all 93 counties in Nebraska.
 There are some rural areas in Nebraska where crisis response services are delivered via telehealth or over the phone.
 Various law enforcement agencies across the state have implemented a co-responder model in addition to mobile crisis response being available.
-There are two Crisis Stabilization a) The Exploration stage: is the stage when states identify their communities' needs, assess organizational capacity, identify how crisis services meet community needs, and understand program requirements and adaptation.
+There are two Crisis Stabilization Facilities in Nebraska.
+Planning is happening across the state to bring up a crisis receiving and stabilization centers in all six geographic Regions. - 2.
+In accordance with the guidelines below, identify the stages where the existing/proposed system will fit in. - a) The Exploration stage: is the stage when states identify their communities' needs, assess organizational capacity, identify how crisis services meet community needs, and understand program requirements and adaptation.